‘The video is appalling, it is deplorable’: Another Black man killed by police

 Tyre’s family described the FedEx worker and father of a four-year-old boy as “good kid who loved skateboarding and photography”.

-Crump said he had been asked what he thought about the fact five Black police officers were apparently involved.
+Crump said he had been asked what he thought about the fact five Black police officers were allegedly involved.

 “What I have come to learn from doing this civil rights work against excessive force policing is that it is not the race of the police officer that is a determinable factor of the amount of excessive force that will be exerted, it is the race of the citizen,” he said.